RTEMS/rtems-docs/c-user/semaphore/directives.rst

     scheduler.

 ``old_priority``
-    This parameter is the pointer to a task priority variable.
-When the directive call is successful, the old priority of the semaphore corresponding to the specified scheduler will be stored in this variable.
+    This parameter is the pointer to an :c:type:`rtems_task_priority` object.
+    When the directive call is successful, the old priority of the semaphore corresponding to the specified scheduler will be stored in this object.

 .. rubric:: DESCRIPTION: